Accenture/mercury-python/README.md

 f(headers: dict, body: any, instance: int)

 # For interceptor service - this allows your application to inspect event metdata
-f(envelope: EventEnvelope)
+f(event: EventEnvelope)

 # f can be any function or method name you like
 # headers are input parameters in key-value pairs
 # body is application specific.
 It can be string, byte array, dictionary, etc.
 # instance is the instance number when the lambda function is registered to support multiple instances
-# envelope is the raw event envelope that contains routing metadata, input parameters and message body
+# event is the event envelope that contains routing metadata, input parameters and message body
 #
 # headers, body, instance and envelope are standard parameter names that your functions should use.
 ```